-If you’re going to glue your acrylic splashback to your kitchen wall make sure that you are happy with everything before doing so, as any adhesive suitable for this kind of job will be permanent.
-You will be able to adjust the splashback and get it into place while the glue is still wet but the second it is dry you are stuck with it how it is.
-To get the best possible results when using an adhesive, please ensure that the acrylic panels and the wall are dry prior to being fixed.
+Probably one of the most common ways to apply a splashback is by using an adhesive.
+Adhesive, especially CT1 Sealant, is incredibly strong and pretty much permanent so you must make sure that you are happy with the positioning before applying the sealant.
+Once the sealant is on, you will be able to adjust the splashback and get it into place while the glue is still wet but the second it is dry you are stuck with it how it is.
+To get the best possible results when using an adhesive, please ensure that the acrylic panels and the wall is dry prior to being fixed.
 It is also advised that you do not apply the adhesive close to the outside edge of the acrylic panels, because it will ooze outwards when pressed against the wall.
 10mm ought to be enough to guarantee that this does not happen.

 Once your surface is prepared and you have checked the positioning of your splashback, you can now start to apply your adhesive.
 The adhesive should be supplied in a long swirl-like motion as shown in the diagram.